ministryofjustice/security-guidance/docs/it-incident-management-policy.md

 ### Escalation Path

 As a rule, all IT Security incidents are reported to OST.
-As depicted in Figure 2, OST then progress the incident according to its categorisation \(see [here](#categorisation-of-incidents) \).
+As depicted in Figure 2, OST then progress the incident according to its categorisation \(refer [here](#categorisation-of-incidents) \).
 Depending on the category and nature of the incident, this can involve escalating the incident to other stakeholders.

 **POL.IMP.015:**